microsoft/WebTemplateStudio/docs/getting-started-developers.md

 bash createVsix
 ```

-to avoid setting permissions for the script.
+_Note: We need to use the `bash` prefix to avoid setting permissions for the script._

 The script will package the extension into the root directory `/dist` folder.
 The vsix package can be distributed and
 installed by anyone who has VSCode using the command in the extension directory: